 .bib-file and are shared among all users.
 (Future versions of JabRef might support user-dependent groups.)

 The groups interface is shown in the side pane on the left of the screen.
 It can be toggled on or off by pressing Ctrl + Shift + G or by the groups button in the toolbar.
 The interface has several buttons, but most functions are accessed via a context ("right-click") menu.
 Drag and Drop is also supported.

-Ensure that the groups interface is visible.
-Press the New Group button, enter a name for the group, and select the option to dynamically group entries by searching a field for a keyword.
+In case you want automatically fill the groups content based on keywords, do the following: Press the New Group button, enter a name for the group, and select the option to dynamically group entries by searching a field for a keyword.
 Enter the keyword to search for, then click OK.
 Finally select the group to see its content (which should be all entries whose

-Ensure that the groups interface is visible.
-Press the New Group button, enter a name for the group, and select the option to dynamically group entries by a free-form search expression.
+In case a group should be filled with entries containing defined search strings, do the following: Press the New Group button, enter a name for the group, and select the option to dynamically group entries by a free-form search expression.
 Enter

 JabRef allows you to easily identify groups that overlap with the currently selected groups (i.e. that contain at least one entry that is also contained in the currently selected groups).
 Click Settings and activate the option to highlight overlapping groups.
 Then select a group that overlaps with other groups.
 The other groups should be highlighted.

 In JabRef there are four different types of groups: